1 job per family, implementation of CAA, focus on social schemes in BJP manifesto for Bengal polls | Politics

 The party also announced a Rs 5,000 crore intervention fund to assure farmers' economic security, besides accidental insurance worth Rs 3 lakh for small farmers and fishermen.

-In the manifesto, the party promised a Sonar Bangla fund worth Rs 11,000 crore to promote art, literature and other such sectors, and a Tagore Prize on the lines of the Nobel Prize.
+In the manifesto, the BJP promised a Sonar Bangla fund worth Rs 11,000 crore to promote art, literature and other such sectors, and a Rabindranath Tagore Prize on the lines of the Nobel Prize.

+The party also promised a Satyajit Ray Award on the lines of Academy Award and take the Kolkata International Film Festival few notches higher.

-The BJP also promised seventh pay commission implementation for state government employees and 30 per cent reservation for women in state government jobs.
+The BJP promised to implement the seventh pay commission for state government employees and 33 per cent reservation for women in state government jobs.

 Promising to act tough on infiltration, the BJP promised ''strictest border security''.